Juan Luis Guerra: Personal life

 Guerra is the son of Gilberto Guerra Pacheco and Olga Seijas Herrero; he has two brothers, José Gilberto Guerra Seijas, plastic surgeon, and Diego Esteban Guerra Seijas, economist.
 He is married to Nora Clementina Altagracia Vega Rasuk, and has two children.
-His wife is the sister of Otto Miguel Vega Rasuk, who is the father of Miss Universe 2003 Amelia Vega Polanco.
+His wife is the aunt of Miss Universe 2003 Amelia Vega Polanco.

+In 2000, he became an evangelical Christian and worship director at the “Más Que Vencedores” church in Santo Domingo.

 On 17 October 2008, he participated as a Goodwill Ambassador for UNESCO in an event called "Levántate y Actúa contra la Pobreza y por los Objetivos de Desarrollo del Milenio", in Bavaro, Dominican Republic, during the International Conference of the Americas.

 On 18 April 2010, he organized a concert to raise money for those who were affected by the 2010 Haiti earthquake.
 After this successful event was held, a children's hospital was later built in Haiti.